redux-autoform/redux-autoform/docs-md/documentation.md

 ===

 Metadata is the single most important thing to understand in order to work with `redux-autoform`.
-Basically, you pass a `schema` to the `AutoForm` component and it renders itself.
-You can find examples of valid schema [here](https://gearz-lab.github.io/redux-autoform/tree/master/demo/presets).
+Basically, you pass a `schema` to the `Redux-Autoform` component, along with a component factory, and it renders itself.

 These are the most important things you should know about Metadata: